UNSW-Data-Soc/unsw-data-soc.github.io/team.md

 ---
 layout: landing-banner
 title: Our Team
+permalink: /about/team/
 subtitle: Meet the DataSoc team working to create new opportunities for students to connect, grow and feel supported.
-colour: is-info
-title-image: city2_left.png
-permalink: /about/team/
 ---
 <style>
 	.card{